Bhargavpus/AdventureWorks_Data_warehouse_project/README.md

 3. **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.
 4. **Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights.

-This repository is an excellent resource for professionals and students looking to showcase expertise in:

-* SQL Development
-* Data Architect
-* Data Engineering
-* ETL Pipeline Developer
-* Data Modeling
-* Data Analytics

 * * *

 ## Project Requirements